 She's been on the front lines of clinical trials of two different vaccines.
-Each uses messenger RNA, an approach she likens to delivering a bit of computer code into a cell, instructing it to make spike protein (the type found on the surface of SARS-CoV-2).
+Each uses messenger RNA (mRNA), an approach she likens to delivering a bit of computer code into a cell, instructing it to make spike protein (the type found on the surface of the novel coronavirus).
 When the body's immune system encounters the protein, it makes antibodies.
 It's teaching your immune system to recognize COVID, she says, so that when you encounter the virus, your immune system ramps up quickly.

-"We know that it can make good protein and we know it can make good neutralizing antibodies, which are really key for respiratory viruses, but we don't know how long that'll last," Dr. Lyke says.
+"We know that it can make good protein and we know it can make good neutralizing antibodies, but we don't know how long that'll last," Dr. Lyke says.

 — Additional reporting by Jaime Osnato